pivotal/docs-tap/scst-policy/configuring.hbs.md

-An image is admitted after it is validated against a policy with matching image pattern, and where at least one valid signature is obtained from the authorities provided in matched [ClusterImagePolicy](#create-cip-resource).
+An image is admitted after it is validated against a policy with matching image pattern, and where at least one valid signature is obtained from the authorities provided in a matched [ClusterImagePolicy](#create-cip-resource).

-If more than one policy exists with matching image pattern, _ALL_ of the policies should have atleast one passing authority for the image.
+If more than one policy exists with matching image pattern, _ALL_ of the policies must have at least one passing authority for the image.

 ## <a id="including-namespaces"></a> Including Namespaces